XingjianXuanyuan/XingjianXuanyuan.github.io/_posts/2021-11-17-SEED-buffer-overflow.md

 ## Notes

+[^1]: See "Daniel P. Bovet and Marco Cesati, *Understanding the Linux Kernel, Third Edition*, O'Reilly, 2006."

-[^1]: A privileged program is one that can give users extra privileges beyond that are already assigned to them.
+[^2]: A privileged program is one that can give users extra privileges beyond that are already assigned to them.
 A Set-Root-UID program is a privileged program because it allows users to gain the root privilege during the execution of the programs.
 For Set-UID programs in UNIX and UNIX-like operating systems, which stands for **set user ID on execution**, the effective <code>uid</code> is the owner of the program, while the real <code>uid</code> is the user of the program.
 Windows does not have the notion of Set-UID.
 A different mechanism is used for implementing privileged functionality.
 A developer would write a privileged program as a service and the user sends the command line arguments to the service using Local Procedure Call.

-[^2]: Continue to the next source line in the current (innermost) stack frame.
+[^3]: Continue to the next source line in the current (innermost) stack frame.
 This is similar to <code>step</code>, but function calls that appear within the line of code are executed without stopping.
 Execution stops when control reaches a different line of code at the original stack level that was executing when you gave the <code>next</code> command.